 Viterbo University will also make an effort to recruit international students.
-The recruitment of international students will be facilitated through the Office of Global Education.
+The recruitment of international students will be facilitated through the International Admissions.
 The University will take opportunities to create appropriate agreements with college/universities in other countries to establish exchange programs or to provide opportunities to complete baccalaureate and master degrees.